tmcguc/am335x_edma/README.md

 **DEVELOPMENT BRANCH**

+USE MASTER BRANCH FOR STABLE RELEASE (Currently version 0.1)

 Information and Examples for using the Enhanced Direct Memory Access (EDMA) controllers on the TI Beaglebone Black (am335x) ARM CPU